-$$y(t) = h(t) = o(t) \tanh(c(t))$$ (12)

-where X(t), Y(t), c(t), h(t), c(t-1), h(t-1), g(t), i(t), o(t), f(t), tanh and $\sigma$ (sigma activation function) are the same as described previously.
+$$\mathbf{y}(t) = \mathbf{h}(t) = o(t) \tanh(c(t)) \tag{12}$$ where X(t), Y(t), c(t), h(t), c(t-1), h(t-1), g(t), i(t), o(t), f(t), tanh and $\sigma$ (sigma activation function) are the same as described previously.
 Wxi, Wxf, Wxo, Wxg, represent weights of the layers i(t), f(t), o(t) and g(t) respectively for the input signal x(t).
 Whi, Whf, Who, Whg represent weights for the same layers with for the short-term state h(t-1); bi, bf, bo and bg are biases.
 The right-hand side of equations 5 and 6 represent element wise multiplications.

 For machine learning purposes there are numerous LSTM architectures available.
 An architecture is recognised by its unique arrangement of LSTM layers, encoding and decoding of data and its combination with other existing deep learning models such as the CNN explained earlier.
 The issues faced while using CNN based deep learning models for forecasting are long training times and variability of the evaluation metrics when the model is run several times.
 Keeping this in mind a specific architecture of the LSTM, namely L-AE was chosen since it has the reputation of being the quickest when it comes to fitting a forecasting model which is also verified by the results that will be shown.
 Moreover, the principle behind the L-AE enables formation of accurate forecasting models.
 The principle is as follows, the L-AE has two parts which are the encoder and decoder.
 The encoder manipulates the input vector and creates an encoded vector that contains the complex dynamics within the temporal ordering of the input.
 While doing so it also reduces the dimensionality of the input vector.
-This particular vector is then decoded by the decoder in order to recreate the input vector.
-The encoded vector can also be used to train other machine learning algorithms which provides added flexibility in its usage.
+The encoder vector can also be used to train other machine learning algorithms which provides added flexibility in its usage.